 These standards define the guaranteed performance of various cables.Multimode fibre has light travelling in the core in many rays, called modes of light.

 An OM1 Duplex Fibre Patch cable typically comes with an orange outer jacket to allow you for easier identification by colour.
 The other Multimode Fiber Optic Cable types also have designated standard colours; being Aqua for OM3, Erika Violet for OM4 and Lime Green for OM5.However, with Tight Buffer Indoor Outdoor Fibre Optic Cable being black, and Loose Tube Cable being a blue fibre optic cable you need to reference markings on the cable to identify the fibre type.
 The individual fibers within either of these cable constructions will not assist in the identification process either.
+Should there be no markings on the cable at all you will need to rely on good old visual inspection to identify the Optic Cable.
+This is made easier because the core size of OM1 Optic Cables is 62.5 microns; whilst the OM3 and OM4 core size measures in at 50.
+You will be able to see the larger core size easily using the Yamasaki V5000-Wifi Microscope.

 Advantages of the larger core size in an OM1 Fibre Cable.